 It might be helpful to go through past years’ papers as well and make note of topics that are frequently tested, or question types that are common.
 Doing this will help you identify right from the start the key areas to work on.
 As try to solve these past papers, you will be able to understand where you stand and how much more effort is needed to get to your target score.
 You’ll also soon get a sense of what theories and definitions are frequently tested.
 Additionally, be familiar with the mark scheme; you should know what’s needed for an answer to be good.

 You need to be familiar with solving and manipulating linear equations with single or multiple variables, working with logarithms, working with trigonometry, solving quadratic equations, and the basics of differentiation and integration.

 There are difficult topics in Physics, but even those can become accessible through continuous practice and daily revision which can help you identify your strengths and weaknesses.
 While these tips may seem like a lot of work before the course even begins, don’t let that put you off from taking Physics as a subject – just remember that with proper and continuous preparation, and using smart strategies, you can score well in IB Physics.

 Need help with IB Physics?

-Register for a free 1-hour IB Physics trial class with Prep Zone’s Physics expert trainer.
-100% free, no commitments required!
+Register for an IB Physics trial class with Prep Zone’s Physics expert trainer – no commitment required!